gcapes/git-course/02-local.md

 $ git checkout master
 ```

+> ##Top tip: tag significant events {.callout}
+>
 > When do you tag?
 Well, whenever you might want to get back to the exact
-version you've been working on.
-For a paper this, might be a version that has
+> version you've been working on.
+For a paper, this might be a version that has
-been submitted to an internal review, or has been submitted to a conference.
+> been submitted to an internal review, or has been submitted to a conference.
-For code this might be when it's been submitted to review, or has been
+> For code this might be when it's been submitted to review, or has been
-released.
+> released.

 Previous: [Introduction](01-introduction.html) Next: [Branching](03-branching.html)